-Through the Our Communities Fund, we accept requests for grants of up to $20,000 from community related organisations identified by Palladium staff members.
-These Small grants build on the resilience of communities to enhance or expand the skills, capacities, and assets of people in the areas in which we work.
+Through the Our Communities Fund, we accept requests for grants of up to $30,000 AUD from community related organisations identified by Palladium staff members.
+These small grants build on the resilience of communities to enhance or expand the skills, capacities, and assets of people in the areas in which Palladium works.
 20% of Palladium’s annual budget for funds initiatives is reserved for these small community grants.
 The Our Communities Fund was established in 2004, and has since donated over $800,000 to a range of activities and initiatives.

 Action Through Enterprise, Ghana